hatamiarash7/IPLookup/README.md

 # Bulk IP Lookup

-A Python script to show where IP addresses are coming from by plotting them on a World map.
-Now compatible with Python3.
+A Python script to show all IP address's data and save all of them in a MongoDB collection.
+Compatible with Python3.

 ## Usage